-The key motivating literature on market orientation and small businesses were scanned through keyword searches in relevant databases to identify relevant literature.
-Further literature review was formed on these bases.
-In addition, secondary information on small businesses was collected from government institutions such as the State Planning Office, Northern Cyprus, (SPO).
+key motivating literature on market orientation and small businesses were scanned businesses were scanned businesses were scanned businesses were scanned businesses was collected in relevant databases to identify relevant literature.
+Further businesses was formed on these bases.
+In addition, secondary information on small businesses was collected from government institutions such as the State Planning Office, bothern Cyprus, (SPO).

-5.3.2 Primary Sources
+53.2 Primary Sources